 Press and hold the Universal Remote system button while pressing and releasing the hand-held transmitter button every two seconds until the signal has been successfully accepted by the Universal Remote system.
-The Universal Remote system indicator light will flash slowly at first and then rapidly.
+The Universal Remote system indicator light will flash slowly at first and then change to a rapid flash or continuous solid-light.
 Proceed with Step 3 under "Programming the Universal Remote System" to complete.